 - Call the Department of Public Safety's emergency telephone line extension 718-960-7777 from your cell phone.
 Or report the information to any member of the Department of Public Safety or in person at the Public Safety Office located in Apex Building, room 109. - 2.
-Use one of the 39 Emergency Assistance call boxes located throughout the building. - 3.
-Victims or witnesses may report crimes to persons designated as Campus Security Authorities who will then forward only the report of the crime - without divulging the name of victim or witness - to the Department of Public Safety for inclusion in the annual crime report.
+Use one of the 39 Emergency Assistance call boxes located throughout the building. - Authorities who will then forward only the report of the crime without divulging the name of victim or witness to the Department of Public Safety for inclusion in the annual crime report.
 Names and numbers of Campus Security Authorities are located on pages 2-3 of this report.
 The College recognizes the importance of confidentiality to victims and witnesses of crimes.
 For the purposes of providing crime statistics pursuant to the Campus Security Act in the College's Annual Security Report, victim and witness information will remain anonymous.
 However, complete confidentiality cannot be guaranteed in all other contexts.
 The College reserves the right to notify the police when it believes that such reporting is necessary for the protection of the College Community.

-In many cases however, that notification will be done without divulging the victim's identity and will be done only for the purpose of providing a campus-wide alert. - 4.
-In the event that the situation you observe or are involved in is of an extreme or lifethreatening nature, call 911.
+- In many cases however, that notification will be done without divulging the victim's identity and will be done only for the purpose of providing a campus-wide alert. - 4.
+In the event that the situation you observe or are involved in is of an extreme or life-threatening nature, call 911.
 However, if you make a 911 call, also notify the Department of Public Safety.
 They will assist and direct the police along with other responding emergency personnel. - 5.
-If you wish to report the allegations to the College/CUNY, contact one of the individuals listed below:

-- Counsel to the President Labor Designee, Interim Executive in Charge of Human Resources, Bridget Barbera, Shuster Hall, room 376, 718-960-8111, bridget.barbera@lehman.cuny.edu - Vice President of Student Affairs, Jermaine Wright, Shuster Hall 206, 718-960-8241, jermaine.wright@lehman.cuny.edu - Director of Compliance and Diversity, Maritza Rivera, Shuster Hall 350, 718-960-8111, maritza.rivera@lehman.cuny.edu - Director of Compliance and Operations for Student Affairs, Denny Santos, Shuster Hall 206, 718-960-8242, denny.santos@lehman.cuny.edu - Director of Public Safety, Fausto Ramirez, Apex Building, room 109, 718-960-8593, fausto.ramirez@lehman.cuny.edu - Residence Life staff in CUNY owned or operated housing; and - Director of Human Resources Eric Washington, Shuster Hall, room 230, 718-960-8181, eric.washington@lehman.cuny.edu
+If you wish to report the allegations to the College/CUNY, contact one of the individuals listed below: - Counsel to the President Legal Affairs and Labor Designee, Shuster Hall, room 376, 718-960-8111 (Vacant) - Office of the Title IX Coordinator/EEO Investigator, Christine McGrath, Shuster Hall 386, 718-960-8111, christine.mcgrath@lehman.cuny.edu - Vice President of Student Affairs, Jermaine Wright, Shuster Hall 206, 718-960-8241, jermaine.wright@lehman.cuny.edu - Director of Compliance and Diversity, Maritza Rivera, Shuster Hall 350, 718-960-8111, maritza.rivera@lehman.cuny.edu - Director of Compliance and Operations for Student Affairs, Denny Santos, Shuster Hall 206, 718-960-8242, denny.santos@lehman.cuny.edu - Director of Public Safety, Fausto Ramirez, Apex Building, room 109, 718-960-8593, fausto.ramirez@lehman.cuny.edu - Director of Human Resources Eric Washington, Shuster Hall, room 230, 718-960-8181, eric.washington@lehman.cuny.edu